healthcare-and-life-sciences/precision-profiling-tool-template/README.md

 -    Make sure Dev Hub is enabled in your org
 -    Authorize org in VS Code
      -    Cmd/Ctrl + Shift + P to open Command Palette
-     -    Run SFDX: Authorize an Org and follow prompts
+     -    Run `SFDX: Authorize an Org` and follow prompts
--    Download Precision_Profile_Tool folder from [https://github.com/healthcare-and-life-sciences/precision-profiling-tool-template] and place the folder in your SFDX project in `/force-app/main/default/waveTemplates` (you will need to create the waveTemplates folder).
+-    Download Precision_Profile_Tool folder from https://github.com/healthcare-and-life-sciences/precision-profiling-tool-template and place the folder in your SFDX project in `/force-app/main/default/waveTemplates` (you will need to create the waveTemplates folder).

 #### Install the Application Template

-1. Follow the download steps presented on the Accelerate HLS website for this Accelerator.

-     1. Alternatively, you may download the Data Pack folder in the following GitHub repository: **[https://github.com/healthcare-and-life-sciences/precision-profiling-tool-template]**

-2. Then, complete the following steps to import them into your Salesforce org.

-     1. .
+1. Find the required images in `/waveTemplates/Precision_Profile_Tool/images` and upload them each into Static Resources in your org.
+Make sure to name them exactly the same as the image file name excluding the file type extension.
+(Ex: “imagename” instead of “imagename.svg”)
+2. Deploy template by running `sfdx force:source:deploy -m waveTemplateBundle:Precision_Profile_Tool -u USERNAME` from the project root in VS Code, where USERNAME is the username you use to log in to your org.

 ---